melsener/cmpe150/readme.md

 **Ex3:** Write a program that takes mass of an object as an input (in double datatype) and calculates its weight on the Earth.
 Use `#define`preprocessor directive.
 Give output with 3 decimal places.

 **Ex4:** Write a program that takes a char as shape type (c for circle, s for square, t for triangle, h for hexagon) and takes a float (radius for circle, one side length for the rest) and calculates and prints the circumference of the desired shape.

+**Ex5:** Fibonacci numbers are: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ....
+(Each number is sum of the previous two numbers except the first two numbers 0 and 1 which are predefined) Write a program which reads a positive integer number N (smaller than 50), and prints the N.th fibonacci number.
+(Teaching.Codes Lab 4 - Question 3)

+**Ex6:** Write a program that takes 2 integers and prints their greatest common divisor (GCD).
+(Teaching.Codes Lab 4 - Question 7)

+**Ex7:** Write a program that will take an integer N and print all the numbers that are divisible by either 2 or 3 from 1 to N (included).
+(Teaching.Codes Lab 4 - Question 9)
+	- Assume N > 0
+	- Don't print numbers that are divisible by both 2 and 3.

 Solutions are [here](https://github.com/melsener/cmpe150/tree/master/exercise_solutions)